PerMedCoE/permedcoe_doc/src/04_creating/03_croupier/croupier.rst

               target: vault

-The mandatory ``endpoint`` property declares the data access infrastructure internet address: **http(s)://<host>:<port>** ``internet_access`` property declares whether or not that data infrastructure has access to Internet.
+The mandatory ``endpoint`` property declares the data access infrastructure internet address: **http(s)://<host>:<port>** . ``internet_access`` property declares whether or not that data infrastructure has access to Internet.
 Depending on this, the **data transfer** objects can adopt different data transfer strategies.
-As for HPC infrastructure, the ``retrieve_credentials_from_vault`` relationship can be established to use a declared **Vault** instance for retrieving the user's credentials for accessing this infrastructure.
+Alike the HPC infrastructure, the ``retrieve_credentials_from_vault`` relationship can be established to use a declared **Vault** instance for retrieving the user's credentials for accessing this infrastructure.